 mjEdit combines the most important tools for daily work in a single interface.

-What sets mjEdit apart from other JSON editors
+What makes mjEdit different from other JSON editors

-OSCAL detection Manual Automatic – detects document type and opens specialised tab
+OSCAL detection Manual Automatic – detects document type and opens specialized tab

-Schema validation Generic OSCAL v1.2.1 schemas preinstalled, real-time validation
+Schema validation Generic OSCAL v1.2.2 schemas pre-installed, real-time validation

 JSON editor

-Syntax highlighting, real-time validation, auto-repair, regex search, code folding and intelligent performance management for files larger than 1 MB.
+Syntax highlighting, real-time validation, auto-repair, regex search, code folding and intelligent performance management for files from 1 MB+.

 qFORM form system

-JSON arrays are automatically presented as editable forms with text fields, checkboxes, dropdowns, date pickers and embedded QC scripts running in a Python sandbox.
+JSON arrays are automatically rendered as editable forms with text fields, checkboxes, dropdowns, date pickers and embedded QC scripts in a Python sandbox.

 Markdown editor

-Split view, GitHub Flavored Markdown, extended task system (priorities, assignment, time tracking) plus PDF and HTML export.
+Split view, GitHub Flavored Markdown, advanced task system (priorities, assignment, time tracking) as well as PDF and HTML export.

 PDF viewer

-Annotations (highlighter, notes, freehand), secure text redaction and zoom up to 400 %.
+Annotations (highlighter, notes, freehand), secure text redaction (redaction) and zoom up to 400%.

 Browser tab

-Chromium-based web browser with bookmarks, tabs and lazy loading – including a two-tier bookmark system (global & private) and direct OSCAL back-matter integration.
+Chromium-based web browser with tabs and lazy loading - including two-tier bookmarking system (global & private) and direct OSCAL Back Matter integration for easy reference creation.

 Plugin system